-While there are a number of laws and regulations that mandate how universities handle allegations of discrimination, harassment, sexual harassment and sexual misconduct, it is impossible to set forth every scenario that could be a violation of these policies.
+While there are a number of laws and regulations that mandate how universities handle allegations of discrimination, harassment, sexual harassment, sexual assault, domestic violence, dating violence and stalking, it is impossible to set forth every scenario that could be a violation of these policies.
 Ultimately, the university has the responsibility and discretion to determine whether or not the policy has been violated and impose appropriate sanctions for misconduct.

 The university operates in compliance with all applicable federal and state non-discrimination laws/regulations, in conducting its programs/activities and in its employment decisions.
 Such laws and regulations include but are not limited to: